pkcere/freeport-nft-minter-demo/architecture.md

   - Additional reveneues for providing the service
   - Faster access with lower latency by running custom services closer to the nodes

+`TODO` - describe what it takes to run a node.
+E.g. Tokens, running blockchain nodes (??), staking etc.

 # References

   - [Cere Freeport Github](https://github.com/Cerebellum-Network/Cere-Freeport)